EVATool/fae-architecture-log/_decisions/sig-api-JSON-vs-XML.md

 ## How is this decision evaluated?

 The Used Api-Style ist the main reason for choosing XML or JSON.
+After the decision for the api style has been taken, both data formats are going to be tested with the style. on behalf of that a decision can be taken, considering speed, usability etc.